Muhammad

 way in my childhood, but not without reason.
 The aura of belonging and the

-serenity one feels inside the mosque is beyond description.
+serenity one feels inside the mosque are beyond description.
 Many, if not all,

 about.

-denying the truism of the news for a long time.
-I tried to call home, nobody
+My mind kept denying the news’ truism for a long time.
+I tried to call home, but nobody

 was reachable.
 My mind pondered again and again.
 Was the network halted?
 Maybe.